daovanngochoang/bigtools-setup/README.md

 # Bigtools CLI app.
-This app created to simplify hadoop installation process which is tested and run on debian based linux (ubuntu 20.04 or higher is recommended).
+This app created to simplify bigdata tools installation process which is tested and run on debian based linux (ubuntu 20.04 or higher is recommended).

 ### Contents
 1. [Create User and establish ssh connection](https://github.com/daovanngochoang/bigdata-tools-setup#setup-process)